ferenein/workwithme.guide-myguide/index.md

 ## Areas for Development

 - Faster context switching
 - 80/20.
 Sometimes doing 20% of the work will cover 80% of the cases and to cover rest of the 20% cases will require 80% of the work.
-I'd like to get better at recognizing such scenarios.
+I'd like to get better at recognizing such scenarios to be more efficient.

 ## Ask Me About